eggs2017/dockerSynchro/README.md

-Python scripts to generate containers server & clients side to backup directories.
+Automatics docker containers server & clients side  generator to backup directories.

-Both containers are based on alpine linux.
+Both docker containers are based on alpine linux.

 Server container have ssh server and rsync tools installed and running.
 Each client container connects periodically to certain server container in specific period of time to backup directories using ssh & rsync tools.<br />